codeorelse/formagical.JS/README.md

 ```

 ### What's the status?
-I've written a very first proof of concept in sloppy jQuery code, just to try it out on some forms and see if the data is useful.
+After a few beers on a friday night, I've written a very first proof of concept in sloppy jQuery code, just to try it out on some forms and see if the data is useful.
 And boy, is it useful!

 ### Next steps
 - Start over from scratch with proper code